-The mission of the Department of Kinesiology is to create, interpret, transmit, and apply knowledge related to movement, exercise, and human occupation with the ultimate goal of enhancing human health, productivity, and quality of life.
+The Department of Kinesiology’s mission is to create, interpret, transmit, and apply knowledge related to movement, exercise, and human occupation with the ultimate goal of enhancing human health, productivity, and quality of life.

 Prospective students should see the program website for funding information.

 Review the Graduate School minimum academic progress and degree requirements, in addition to the program requirements listed below.

 |Minimum Residence Credit Requirement||See Named Options for policy information.|